History of Portsmouth: Transport

 New transport links were constructed during this century.
 In 1823, the Portsmouth and Arundel Canal, along with the Wey and Arun Canal, provided an inland waterway route to London.
 This did not last long, with parts of the Portsmouth and Arundel Canal being closed after just 4 years.
 Portsmouth gained its first railway link in 1847, with a direct route to London arriving in 1859.

 Media

 In 1802, The Portsmouth Gazette and Weekly Advertiser was purchased by the Portsmouth Telegraph and ceased publication.
 The Portsmouth Telegraph then went through 3 rapid name changes, before settling on the Hampshire Telegraph and Sussex Chronicle.
 In 1850, the Portsmouth Times and Naval Gazette (often known simply as the Portsmouth Times) began publication.
 The Evening News began publication in 1877 and came under common ownership with the Hampshire Telegraph in 1883.
 In 1884, the Portsmouth Times gained a sister paper called the Evening Mail, which was later renamed the Southern Daily Mail.

 Education and science

 On 21 December 1872, a major scientific expedition, the Challenger Expedition, was launched from Portsmouth.

 While an extensive number of subscription libraries were formed in Portsmouth in the early part of the 19th century, Portsmouth trailed many other cities in the provision of public libraries, with the first not being opened until 1884.

+Battle of Southsea

+In August 1874, a series of riots broke out over access to a section of Southsea beach.
+Lasting over 4 days, this became known as the "Battle of Southsea".
+The Riot Act was eventually invoked with soldiers from the 9th Regiment dispersing the crowd from Southsea Common.